Heather Macy: Francis Marion

 Macy was hired to be the head coach at Francis Marion University in 2007.
 In the first season, she guided the team to a 21–9 record, finishing first in the Peach Belt Conference and earning an invitation to the NCAA Division II postseason tournament.
 Using coaching methods Macy learned and implemented up over the years, the team improved in the second year to 27–5 overall, again finishing first in the conference and going to the NCAA tournament, where they reached the Sweet 16.
 In Macy's third and final year at Francis Marion, the team again went 27–5, finishing second in the conference and reaching the second round of the postseason NCAA Division II tournament.
 Macy was named the conference coach of the year in both 2008 and 2009.
 The team finished the season ranked #20 in the USA Today/ESPN Division II Top 25 poll.
 Macy left the school for East Carolina University at the end of the season.

 East Carolina

 In 2010, Macy was hired by Division I East Carolina to head their women's basketball program.
 Macy's teams recorded the highest grade point averages among all Conference USA women's basketball team in both 2012–13 and 2013–14.
 In 2014, she received a five-year extension to her contract, which thus extended through the 2019–20 season.
-On October 17, 2018, Macy resigned amid an internal review based upon a misunderstanding of practice rules to prevent amplifying distraction from an already controversial athletic department.
+On October 17, 2018, Macy resigned amid an internal review.
 She left the Pirates as the all-time winningest coach in program history.